erisprotocol/contracts-terra/contracts/amp-governance/voting_escrow/README.md

-# Vote Escrowed Staked ASTRO
+# vAMP = Vote Escrowed (LUNA-ampLUNA) ampLP

-The vxASTRO contract allows xASTRO token holders to stake their tokens in order to boost their governance power as well as the amount of ASTRO they can get from Generator emissions.
-Voting power is boosted according to how long someone locks their xASTRO for.
+The vAMP contract allows ampLP token holders to stake their tokens in order to boost their governance and delegation power.
+Voting power is boosted according to how long someone locks their ampLP for.

-Maximum lock time is 2 years, which gives the maximum possible boost of 2.5.
-For example, if a token holder locks 100 xASTRO for 2 years, they get 250 vxASTRO.
-Their vxASTRO balance then goes down every week for the next 2 years (unless they relock) until it reaches zero.
+Maximum lock time is 2 years, which gives the maximum possible boost of 10.
+For example, if a token holder locks 100 ampLP for 2 years, they get 1000 vAMP.
+Their vAMP balance then goes down every week for the next 2 years (unless they relock) until it reaches one (100 vAMP).

 ## InstantiateMsg

-Initialize the contract with the initial owner and the address of the xASTRO token.
+Initialize the contract with the initial owner and the address of the ampLP token.

 ```json
 {